tcarrill/z80vm/README.md

 ```

 You can assemble the provided .asm files into object code which can then be run on the VM.
-For example, using pasmo on linux:
+For example, using pasmo on Linux:

 ```
 $ pasmo --bin -v add.asm add.bin